Mounties

 Reserve constables (R/Cst.)

-A program reinstated in 2004 in British Columbia, it was later expanded to cover all of Canada in order to allow for retired, regular RCMP members and other provincially trained officers to provide extra manpower when shortages are identified.
+A program reinstated in 2004 in British Columbia, it was later expanded to cover all of Canada to allow for retired, regular RCMP members and other provincially trained officers to provide extra manpower when shortages are identified.
 R/Cst. are appointed under Section 11 of the Royal Canadian Mounted Police Act as paid part-time, armed officers with the same powers as regular members.
 However, they are not allowed to carry service-issued sidearms and use of force options unless they are called upon to duty.
 They generally carry out community policing roles but may also be called upon if an emergency occurs.

 Auxiliary constables (A/Cst.)